FluffyKas/fylo-dark-landing-page/README.md

 ### What I learned

 I had my eye on a couple of tools I would've liked to try since a while.
 My goal here was to choose a challenge that allows me to focus on these new skills rather than worrying about the layout and such.
-But as most Frontend Mentor challenges, this one also had its quirks and in the end I thorougly enjoyed myself.
+But as most Frontend Mentor challenges, this one had its quirks.
+But in the end I thorougly enjoyed myself.
 So let's see what I learned:

 **Sass**

-I'm in love with CSS since I first changed the background color to red on my first plain HTML website and Sass just takes it to the next level.
+I'm in love with CSS since I first changed the background color to red in my first plain HTML website and Sass just takes it to the next level.
 I would lie if I said I managed to try everything I wanted but I believe this project is a good a start.

 *Partials, modules*

 One big pain with CSS is how long it tends to get.
-In this challenge I modularized everything, one Sass file to each section, one for variables, one for buttons, etc. Suddenly it became much easier to find what I wanted. :simple_smile:
+In this challenge I modularized everything, one Sass file to each section, one for variables, one for buttons, etc. Suddenly it became much easier to find what I wanted.:simple_smile:

 *Nesting*